nitad54448/win10-installer-yappari-v5-2023/README.md

 ## Author ##
 This program can be used freely and distributed according to CC-BY-NC-SA.
-It was written in Labview and it includes the JKI toolkits for Labview, © 2018, JKI.
+It was written in Labview 2023, National Instruments and it includes the JKI toolkits for Labview, © 2023, JKI.
 All rights reserved.

 For questions or comments: